dylan-lang/lsp-dylan/README.md

 user's `.emacs`.

-If you are **not** using [dylan-tool](https://github.com/cgay/dylan-tool) then you must set `OPEN_DYLAN_RELEASE` to wherever your "opendylan" directory is and `OPEN_DYLAN_USER_REGISTRIES` to the appropriate "registry" directory.
+If you are **not** using [dylan-tool](https://github.com/cgay/dylan-tool) then you must set `OPEN_DYLAN_RELEASE_INSTALL` to wherever your "opendylan" directory is (so that it can find the Jam build scripts) and `OPEN_DYLAN_USER_REGISTRIES` to the appropriate "registry" directory.

 Currently the only function is `lsp-find-definition` which will jump to the